swingxu/torch_quant/README.md

 ## Todo

 - [x] kmeans quantization
+- [x] finetuning the quantized model for cifar
+- [ ] freeze the weights and training the scale factor after quantization
-- [ ] finetuning the model
+- [ ] finetuning the quantized model for imagenet
 - [ ] expansion and compression of the weights
-- [ ] freeze the weights and training the scale factor after quantization
 - [ ] depth-wise convolution quantization

 ## Usage